theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/yunio-power-automate-with-create-multiple-items.md

 [:material-download-circle: Download EXCEL File](../assets/files/yunio/Create_Multiple_Cost_Centers.xlsx){ .md-button }

-### Creating a Power Automate Flow for Multiple Items
+### Create a Power Automate Flow for Multiple Items

 The following workflow reads and processes data from a table and to create new cost centers in the SAP cost center master data.
 1. Create a new workflow.
 2. Add a manual trigger to test the workflow when necessary.
 3. Add a List rows present in table action to read the input data for the yunIO service.
-In this example, the data is hosted on SharePoint, see [Creating Input Data](#creating-input-data).<br>
+In this example, the data is hosted on SharePoint, see [Create Input Data](#create-input-data).<br>
 ![Power-Automate-Read-Data](../assets/images/yunio/articles/Power-Automate-Read-Data.png){:class="img-responsive" width="800px"}
 4. Add an *Initialize variable* action to create an array that can store multiple items.
 Leave **Value** empty.<br>
 ![Power-Automate-Variable](../assets/images/yunio/articles/Power-Automate-Variable.png){:class="img-responsive" width="800px"}